Adetolar/Adetolar/README.md

-Welcome to my front-end web developer portfolio!
+<p>Welcome to my front-end web developer portfolio!
 This repository showcases my skills, projects, and experience in web development.
-Whether you're a recruiter, potential collaborator, or just curious about my work, I hope you find what you're looking for here.
+Whether you're a recruiter, potential collaborator, or just curious about my work, I hope you find what you're looking for here.</p>

 About Me
 I'm passionate about crafting engaging and intuitive user experiences through web development.